TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/working_with_apis.md

 https://weather.visualcrossing.com/VisualCrossingWebServices/rest/services/timeline/london
 ```

 The specifics for using any API are usually documented on the service's website.
-Check the [Visual Crossing API Documentation](https://www.visualcrossing.com/resources/documentation/weather-api/timeline-weather-api/).
+Check out the [Visual Crossing API Documentation](https://www.visualcrossing.com/resources/documentation/weather-api/timeline-weather-api/).
 If you haven't already, go ahead and paste the weather URL above, with the city of your choice, into your browser... (we'll wait).

 You'll probably get an error like this: